zerosvc/zerosvc/README.md

 Service providers provide service to components of the system.

-Service provider **have** to ACK or NACK task if client sends appropriate header.
-Client does not have to be receiver of that, eg. client can send a task to service provider but tell SP to send confirmation to logging service
+Service provider **have** to ACK or NACK task if client sends appropriate (mapped to "reply to" in the transports that support it)
 If SP generates output it will send it to path provided in request.
-If request does not provide neccesary header it **must** NAK it.
-If client wants to discard output it **must** provide discard target in header.
+If request does not provide necessary information (e.g. invalid request) it **must** NAK it.
+If client wants to discard output it **must** not provide "reply to" Service **may** send more than one message to ReplyTo header (e.g. start and end of a job)

-SP have **name** and optional one or more instances and sub-instances, separated by dot, e.g. notification service could have name `notify` and instances `notify.xmpp`, `notify.email`, `notify.sms`, with sub instances `notify.sms.prio` and `notify.sms.bulk`
+SP have **name** and optional one or more instances and sub-instances, separated by dot, e.g. notification service could have name `notify` and instances `notify/xmpp`, `notify/email`, `notify/sms`, with sub instances `notify/sms/prio` and `notify/sms/bulk`.

 #### Instances

 Instances are for dividing services of same type into logical instances.

-For example service.nmap might be divided into service.nmap.dc1 and service.nmap.dc2 to give client ability to choose a location without sending request to specific node
+For example `service/nmap` might be divided into `service/nmap/dc1` and `service/nmap/dc2` to give client ability to choose a location without sending request to specific node

-Or job manager could have `service.jobs.bulk` and `service.jobs.important` to divide work between slower and faster workers
+Or job manager could have `service/jobs/bulk` and `service/jobs/important` to divide work between slower and faster workers

+Note that how that works depends on transport.
+MQTTv3 does not have support for shared subscriptions

 It can be also used to separate resources of different projects and then futher subdivide it inside a given project for example multiple projects with multiple varnish cache pools: `service.cache-invalidator.project1.varnish-gfx`, `service.cache-invalidator.project2.varnish-mm`